opcaic/docs/dev/server-arch.rst

 allow selecting only parts of the object.
 This way, the details of database queries are still stored inside the application project and there is no need to modify interfaces between application and persistence projects when the query changes.

+************
+ Unit tests
+************

+The solution contains comprehensive set of unit tests.
+Each project in the solution has a dedicated test project under the ``test`` folder, with the exception of ``OCPAIC.Common``, which does not contain any testable logic.
+The unit tests make heavy use of the `Moq
+<https://github.com/moq/moq4>`_ library for mocking dependencies of the class under
+test.

+In addition to regular unit tests which concentrate on functionality of a single class, there is the ``OPCAIC.FunctionalTest`` project.
+Tests in this project are targeted on the server as a whole.
+These tests start the server and test it's functionalit by sending HTTP requests analyzing the server's responses.